ezyang/refined-claude/README.md

 ## Known bugs

-- Auto-click for "Continue" occurs even if you merely navigate onto a page that has a Continue on it.

 - We will indefinitely click "Continue" if you hit the message limit and are simultaneously rate limited.

 - When you start a fresh chat from the main screen, we don't seem to properly change the favicon to indicate we are generating.
+(This only happens intermittently.)

 - There is some code for auto-approve tool use but it's broken right now, and difficult for me to test as Anthropic as (temporarily?) opted into some flow